-(b) In order to comply with General Standard 7(a), a party shall perform reasonable enquiries and provide all relevant information available to it.

-(c) A party shall inform an arbitrator, the Arbitral Tribunal, the other parties and the arbitration institution or other appointing authority (if any) of the identity of its counsel appearing in the arbitration, as well as of any relationship, including membership of the same barristers' chambers, between its counsel and the arbitrator.
-The party shall do so on its own initiative at the earliest opportunity, and upon any change in its counsel team.
+- (b) In order to comply with General Standard 7(a), a party shall perform reasonable enquiries and provide all relevant information available to it. - (c) A party shall inform an arbitrator, the Arbitral Tribunal, the other parties and the arbitration institution or other appointing authority (if any) of the identity of its counsel appearing in the arbitration, as well as of any relationship, including membership of the same barristers' chambers, between its counsel and the arbitrator.
+The party shall do so on its own initiative at the earliest opportunity, and upon any change in its counsel team. - (d) An arbitrator is under a duty to make reasonable enquiries to identify any conflict of interest, as well as any facts or circumstances that may reasonably give rise to doubts as to the arbitrator's impartiality or independence.
+Failure to disclose a conflict is not excused by lack of knowledge if the arbitrator does not perform such reasonable enquiries.